choria-legacy/marionette-collective/website/deploy/middleware/activemq_keystores.md

 > You could also _not_ import a CA, and instead import every individual certificate you want to allow.
 If you do that, you're on your own, but the commands should be similar.

-In the working directory with your PEM-format credentials, run the following command.
+In the working directory where you copied your PEM-format credentials, run the following command.
 Replace `ca.pem` with whatever you named your copy of the CA cert, and use the password when requested.

 {% highlight console %}
 $ sudo keytool -import -alias "My CA" -file ca.pem -keystore truststore.jks